djavko/djavko.github.io/docs/teaching.md

 2. Data centric view of xenobiotic metabolism
 3. Cancer therapeutics

-Informal study sessions:
+The team and I engage in informal study sessions on a weekly basis.
+Primarily we are focused on the following broad areas:
-1. Syntheses
+1. Organic syntheses
-2. Coding
+2. Coding in Python and MatLab
-3. Linear algebra
+3. Linear algebra applications in chemistry: linear models, reaction kinetics, solutions to differential equations, molecular graphs, eigenvectors, singular value decomposition, group theory.